WohlSoft/Moondust-Devkit-Help/Intro/QuickStart/WhatsAnEditor.md

 - you will never get "overflow" message because PGE Editor have more space to hold your items.
-If you try to save level or world into SMBX format, you will be noticed about exiding of it's limit which giving you able remove junk items to take able open your level in the SMBX correctly.
+If you try to save level or world into SMBX format, you will be noticed about existing limits which giving you able remove junk items to take able open your level in the SMBX correctly.